scalatest/autofix/3.1.x/README.md

 will allow projects to depend on a chosen subset of ScalaTest in their build to more easily keep test code consistent across the project.

-To use this plugin, please follows these steps:
+To use this plugin with sbt, please follows these steps (for Maven, use the <a href="https://github.com/evis/scalafix-maven-plugin">scalafix-maven-plugin</a>):

   - Add `sbt-scalafix` to your `project/plugins.sbt`: